Odyssey Marine Exploration: Mineral exploration

 Odyssey's ROV is deployed in the deep ocean to visit a mineral resource.

 In 2009, Odyssey announced it acquired a minority interest in SMM Project LLC., a company with licenses to explore in four different areas in the South Pacific.
 This marked the beginning of Odyssey’s transition into a mineral exploration company.

 Odyssey later executed a charter agreement with Chatham Rock Phosphate to undertake site investigation work for its offshore permit area on the Chatham Rise.
 Odyssey also owns a minority ownership stake in Neptune Minerals, a company focused on discovering and commercializing high-value mineral deposits from the ocean floor.

 In March 2013, Odyssey disclosed an ownership interest in Oceanica Resources, S. de R.L., and Exploraciones Oceanicas, S. de R.L. de C.V. (“ExO”), a subsidiary of Oceanica.
 ExO conducts mineral exploration and controls exclusive permits in an area in Mexican waters that contains a large amount of phosphate mineralized material.
 According to its latest financial report, Odyssey Marine Exploration controls ExO through the company's majority ownership stake in Oceanica.
 Odyssey performed all of the exploration to find and validate the mineralized phosphate deposit and is managing the environmental studies, including an NI 43-101 report in 2014, and environmental permit application process with ExO.
 The current resource assessment defines the deposit as containing 588.3 million tonnes of phosphate ore with an average in situ P_{2}O_{5} of 18.1%, overburden of 1.14 meters and ore thickness of 2.80 meters.
 This makes it one of the largest phosphate deposits to be discovered in the world.

 In July 2019, Odyssey acquired a nearly 80% ownership interest in Bismarck Mining Corporation, a company that owns an exploration license for 320 square kilometers containing at least five exploration targets in two different mineralization types (seamount-related epithermal and modern placer gold).
-The license area is adjacent to Lihir Island in Papua New Guinea where one of the world’s largest known terrestrial gold deposits is currently being mined and processed by Newcrest Mining.
+The license area is adjacent to Lihir Island in Papua New Guinea where one of the world’s largest known terrestrial gold deposits is currently being mined and processed by Newcrest.

 In 2020, Odyssey announced it is invested in CIC and provides marine services to the project.
 The company holds a 15% stake in CIC.
 On February 23, 2022, CIC was awarded a five-year exploration license by the Cook Islands’ Seabed Mineral Authority (SBMA).
 Environmental research expedition details are being finalized and operations are expected to begin within the second quarter of 2022.

 On June 4, 2023, Odyssey also invested in Ocean Minerals LLC (OML).
 Moana Minerals Limited, a wholly owned subsidiary of OML, holds a five-year exploration license from the Cook Islands Seabed Minerals Authority (SBMA) granted in 2022 to explore polymetallic nodules within the Cook Islands’ Exclusive Economic Zone (EEZ).

 According to the company’s website, they have various additional projects in development for other mineral deposits in various jurisdictions around the world.